HK-Tan/maxtanhk/_pages/research.md

 ## **(Upcoming/Potential) Research Interests:**

 ♾️ Partial Differential Equations (PDEs):
-  -  Mathematical Analysis, Numerics, and Applications for Systems of Hyperbolic Conservation Laws,
+  -  Mathematical and Numerical Analysis for System of Hyperbolic Conservation Laws, and
-  -  Mathematical General Relativity (on the Weak Cosmic Censorship Conjecture).

-📊 Statistics and Machine Learning:
-  -  Physics-Informed Machine Learning and Applications to Hyperbolic Conservation Laws.
+  -  Modelling Continuum Traffic Flow Networks using Systems of Hyperbolic Conservation Laws.

+📊 Statistics and Machine Learning.

 ## **Publications:**